atbcb/ICTTestingBaseline/docs/19VideoDescription.md

 View the content of the visual information and compare to alternatives for equivalence.

 ## Limitations, Assumptions or Exceptions
 * In a video-only presentation, information is presented in a variety of ways including animation, text or graphics, the setting and background, the actions and expressions of people, animals, etc.
+* A series of pictures displayed as a slide show or carousel, lasting more than 5 seconds, and where a user cannot control the rate of display are considered video-only and must meet this baseline's success criteria.
 * A description is not required for video intended as a media alternative for text and it is clearly labeled as such.
 * Video-only content may be delivered as a downloadable file, streamed, or other means.
 * If the video is accompanied by timed sounds or meaningful dialog, it is not video-only.
 Test for Multimedia (B20 and B21) requirements.